kimh/clojure-by-example/source/index.md

 <br>

-The function that you pass to `alter` will take an argument which is the current atom.
+The function that you pass to `alter` will take an argument which is the current ref.

 <br>
 <br>